ifreund/pkgbasify/README.md

 Running pkgbasify may result in irreversible data loss and/or a system that fails to boot.
 It is highly recommended to make backups before running this tool.

-That said, I am not aware of any bugs in pkgbasify and have used it to successfully upgrade test systems.
+That said, I am not aware of any bugs in pkgbasify and have done my best to make it as robust as possible.
+I currently believe pkgbasify to be as reliable as manual conversion if not better.

 If you find a bug in pkgbasify please open an issue!

 ## Usage